zacharysarah/cilium/Documentation/index.rst

 * :ref:`dev_guide` : Gives background to those looking to develop and contribute modifications to the Cilium code or documentation.

+* :ref:`sec_summary` : Provides a one-page resource for securing Cilium.

 A `hands-on tutorial <https://play.instruqt.com/isovalent/invite/j4maqox5r1h5>`_ in a live environment is also available for users looking for a way to quickly get started and experiment with Cilium.